deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Knapped Stone/Downtime/Living Standards.md

 >
 > At the end of each Downtime Month, roll a D6 for every level of civilization you are in (a Frontier would have you rolling 1D6, while a Center would have you rolling 5D6), every success is a Valuable you have gained via begging, petty thievery, among other means.
 You may choose to spend any amount of those Valuables to avoid the same amount of Exposure Damage you would take;
 >
-> Every Downtime Trimester (3 Months), roll Perception, if you do not acquire a success, you misplaced, lost, or were a victim of a theif that took an item of the Worldshaper's choice;
+> Every Downtime Trimester (3 Months), roll Focus, if you do not acquire a success, you misplaced, lost, or were a victim of a theif that took an item of the Worldshaper's choice;
 >
 > The time needed to learn a new Knowledge or to Gain a new Attribute Point is raised by a week, as you need to spend energy staving off hunger and having restless nights trying to survive your current situation.
 >